 Being an executive chef is demanding and stressful, tempers can be high in the hot and mostly small spaces.
-It takes dedication and drive to work long, awkward hours and there is need to be creative and passionate about the food you cook.
+It takes dedication and drives to work long, awkward hours and there is a need to be creative and passionate about the food you cook.
 As in all demanding careers, a woman needs to put in 150% to be recognised in the culinary field.

-At just 27 years old, Eugene has built up the Protea Towers restaurant to award winning status.
-The fine dining menu she designed has received rave reviews from foodies from across the world.
+At just 27 years old, Eugene has built up the Protea Towers restaurant to award-winning status.
+The fine-dining menu she designed has received rave reviews from foodies from across the world.
 Eugene is proof that women can in fact ‘ lean in’ even in the culinary world.